A Hub for Remembering What Is Being Protested

 This study will examine the doctrine of purgatory, its relation to penance, indulgences, and postmortem purification, and the way it shapes the believer’s conscience.
 It will show why Protestants historically regarded purgatory not as harmless, but as a doctrine that undermines the finality of Christ’s atoning work and robs believers of the assurance that flows from His once-for-all sacrifice.

-6. Mary, Images, and the Corruption of Devotion
+5. Images, Veneration, and the Corruption of Worship

-This study will address Marian doctrine and image-centered devotion.
-It will examine Rome’s teachings concerning Mary’s exceptional role, her intercession, and her exalted titles, while also addressing the widespread devotional practice of bowing, kneeling, praying before, and rendering religious honor to statues and images of Mary and the saints.
-Rome insists on distinctions between veneration and worship, but Protestants have long argued that such practices violate both the spirit and the substance of biblical worship.
+This study will address Rome’s doctrine and practice concerning sacred images.
+It will examine the commandment against carved images, Rome’s distinction between veneration and adoration, and the widespread devotional practice of bowing, kneeling, praying before, carrying, adorning, and rendering religious honor to images of Christ, Mary, and the saints.
+Rome insists that such honor passes to the person represented, but Protestants have long argued that these practices violate both the spirit and the substance of biblical worship.

 This study will look at 1 Timothy 4 and the old Protestant concern over enforced celibacy and food regulations.
 It will not rely on careless exaggeration, but it will show why Protestants have long regarded Rome’s celibacy laws and conscience-binding food disciplines as spiritually significant marks of apostasy.
 It will also consider the broader human and institutional consequences of these distortions.